Ahket-net/docs/TXT/VAO Reference Manual.txt

 > **Notes**
 >
-> - All DBNs are redeemable from GUSDA by burning DBNs and withdraw the equivalend USDs.
+> - All DBNs are redeemable from GUSDA by burning DBNs and withdraw the equivalent USDs.
 >
 > - The RPR is variable according to the activities.
 >
-> - In case of reduced collected SFs---in case of promotion and free trials, the PRR adjusts accordingly.
+> - In case of reduced collected SFs---in case of a promotion and free trials, the PRR adjusts accordingly.

 ## Access to Ahket's STASH